wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 ### Data Encryption

 #### What options are available for subscribers to encrypt their data?
-Choreo provides robust encryption mechanisms for system components in the data planes, leveraging cloud service provider (CSP) and cloud-native technologies to ensure the security of subscriber's data.
+Choreo provides robust encryption mechanisms for system components in the data planes, leveraging cloud service provider (CSP) and cloud-native technologies to ensure the security of the subscriber's data.
 This built-in encryption offers seamless protection for system-level components.

 Additionally, application developers have the flexibility to implement their own encryption mechanisms to safeguard their business data.
 This allows developers to tailor security solutions to meet specific organizational or regulatory requirements, ensuring maximum control over data protection strategies.